ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## DevID Used With EAT

 As just described, EAT standardizes a message format and {{IEEE.802.1AR}} doesn't.
-Vice versa, EAT doesn't define a an device implementation and DevID does.
+Vice versa, EAT doesn't define a an device implementation, but DevID does.

 Hence, EAT can be the message format that a DevID is used with.
 The DevID secret becomes the attestation key used to sign EATs.